jonhusson/githelp/recipes.md

 ````
 git rm FNAME
+git commit -m "removed FNAME"
+git push
 ````

-Changes to this file will not be detected by Git.
-That's it for now!
+Now the file has been removed, and this file will not be tracked by Git.